DevExpress-Examples/blazor-drawer-static-ssr/README.md

 This example implements a responsive drawer in static SSR mode.

 The [DxDrawer](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDrawer) component requires interactive render mode to change its [IsOpen](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDrawer.IsOpen) state.
-However you can use the following approaches to dynamically change drawer visibility in static SSR mode.
+Use the following approaches to dynamically change drawer visibility in static SSR mode.

-* Use query params to control drawer visibility.
+* Add query params that control drawer visibility.
 This approach is implemented in our [project templates](https://docs.devexpress.com/Blazor/401057/get-started?v=24.2#devexpress-project-templates) in v24.1.6 and later.
-* Use CSS rules to control drawer visibility.
+* Specify CSS rules to control drawer visibility.
 This approach is demonstrated in the current example.

 ![Responsive Drawer](drawer.gif)